alexandersumer/Baobab/README.md

 First make sure you are in the project root directory.

-First you need to login (you must be a firebase admin, to request admin access email Alexander on z5114400@student.unsw.edu.au to request access, please provide your gmail)
+First you need to login.

 To log into firebase run: `firebase login` (will ask you for gmail and password)